learningequality/kolibri-docs/docs/learn.rst

 * Fullscreen button

-Use the :guilabel:`DOWNLOAD CONTENT` button below the player to download the video, audio and thumbnail files to your computer.
+Use the :guilabel:`DOWNLOAD RESOURCE` button below the player to download the video, audio and thumbnail files to your computer.
 Some videos will provide multiple resolution options.

 Interactive Video Transcript
 ****************************